DIRACGrid/DIRAC/docs/source/AdministratorGuide/DIRACSites/ComputingElements/index.rst

   }

 This is the general structure in which specific CE descriptions are inserted.
-The CE configuration is part of the general DIRAC configuration.
-It can be placed in the general Configuration Service or in the local configuration of the DIRAC installation.
+The CE configuration is part of the general DIRAC configuration It can be placed in the general Configuration Service or in the local configuration of the DIRAC installation.

+Additional info can be found :ref:`here <resourcesComputing>`.

 Some CE parameters are confidential, e.g. password of the account used for the SSH tunnel access to a site.
 The confidential parameters should be stored in the local configuration in protected files.